api7/wasm-nginx-module/proxy_wasm_abi.md

   - `i32 (const char*) res_data`
   - `i32 (size_t) res_size`

-Get data such as Nginx variables and plugin ID.
+Get data such as Nginx variables and plugin ID, Use path_data as key and write the value of the obtained variable to res_data.
 ## HTTP (L7) extensions

 ### `proxy_send_http_response`